 I swear my body is made up of caramel sauce!
 If you love it as much as I do, then this tutorial on how to make dry method caramel sauce is for you (no more crystallizing sauce with the boil method!)

 Sugar, spice, and everything nice is how the saying goes, right?
 I always tell people if I can have one food describe me, it would be caramel sauce.
 Butter, sugar, and cream: all things I love in life and could not live without!
-These components make up caramel sauce, and I will say that it is probably my favourite dessert topping in the world.
+These components make up caramel sauce, and I will say that it is probably my favorite dessert topping in the world.
 I would choose it over chocolate and that says a lot!
 Then again, my dessert would probably be something chocolate related with caramel sauce poured over top 🙂

 In the past I have spoken about a homemade caramel sauce tutorial.
 And it has served me well!
 I do want to revisit it to update my pictures (and use my candy thermometer that I have carefully calibrated.)
 But I do find for many that they find homemade caramel sauce daunting, especially when you are using the previous method (crystallizing is a big problem in the caramel world and you will see this happen even to the best of chefs.)
 This dry method caramel sauce tutorial will show you how easy it is to make, and how you need homemade caramel sauce in your life!